MOISTURIZING THE SKIN

 TOPICAL PDE4 INHIBITORS

 Topical PDE4 Inhibitors (e.g. Eucrisa™) work to block an enzyme called phosphodiesterase 4 (called PDE4 for short) from allowing too much inflammation to occur in the skin.
 Cells in our immune system produce PDE4 which helps the body control cytokines (proteins that contribute to inflammation).
 Sometimes, such as with people with eczema, cytokines are mistakenly triggered in the body and this inflammation results in eczema flares.
-Eucrisa™ comes in a 2% topical ointment and is approved for use in patients over the age of 2 years.

-Topical Antibiotics are prescribed for secondary infection, which can worsen the eczema and may make it more difficult for the eczema to respond to treatment until the bacterial infection has been cleared.
+Topical antibiotics are prescribed for secondary infection, which can worsen the eczema and may make it more difficult for the eczema to respond to treatment until the bacterial infection has been cleared.
 Topical antibiotic creams and ointments may treat localized patches of infected or resistant eczema.

-Oral Antibiotics are prescribed for more significant skin infections.
+Oral antibiotics are prescribed for more significant skin infections.
 There is often secondary infection on eczema patches, even when there may be no other obvious signs of infection.
 Oral antibiotics are preferred over topical antibiotics when the infection is extensive.

 WHAT TO DO WHEN ECZEMA DOESN’T GET BETTER